 Fresh out of college and wondering how to be part of the architectural fraternity?
 I’d like to begin with the WHY of it and then proceed to HOW, WHAT and WHEN for each.
 So read on to gain insight regarding the same.
+Here’s some things you need to know before you aim for the top architectural associations in India.

 Joining a professional organization is critical in keeping abreast with the latest knowledge and practices locally, regionally and globally.
 It helps the member stay in loop with the current issues and opportunities and will also assist in personal advancement for the member who becomes involved.